-Noplay action

-Hierarchical to: No other components.

-FPT_RPL.1.1[DF] The TSF shall detect replay for the following entities: authentication requests with 3-key Triple-DES or AES, confidentiality and integrity protected data transfers with AES
+FPT_RPL.1.1[DF] The TSF shall detect replay for the following entities:

-or integrity protected data transfers with AES, which are based on a setting in the file attributes 128.
+authentication requests with 3-key Triple-DES or AES, confidentiality and integrity protected data transfers with AES or integrity protected data transfers with AES, which are based on a setting in the file attributes 126.

-FPT RPL.1.2[DF] The TSF shall perform rejection of the request 129 when replay is detected.
+FPT RPL.1.2[DF] The TSF shall perform rejection of the request 127 when replay is detected.

-Refinement: The TOE supports three communication modes for file data depending on the file attribute setting (see [20])
+Refinement: The TOE supports three communication modes for file data depending on the file attribute setting (see [18])

-• "Fully enciphered communication": supports integrity verification and confidentiality for data transfers with
+"Fully enciphered communication": supports integrity verification and confidentiality for data transfers with integrity verification with AES; and,

-AES;
+AES: